Relatively common, lower esophageal rings are found in ~10% of oesophagrams.

 Single-contrast solid barium swallows (especially in the RAO prone position) are more sensitive than endoscopy in detecting Schatzki rings 3.
 On barium swallow the following features may be seen 1:

-- full-column barium swallow will reveal a circumferential narrowing at the gastro-oesophageal junction, often a few centimeters above the diaphragmatic hiatus
+- full-column barium swallow will reveal a circumferential narrowing at the gastro-esophageal junction, often a few centimeters above the diaphragmatic hiatus

 - thin smooth ring, 1-3 mm